Skip to main content

 We respectfully request that you do not contact principals and schools in our District directly.
 If you wish to submit information to share on the Bulletin Board, please email Dan Goldman, Communications Coordinator, at daniel_goldman@bcsd.org

 In talking to community non-profit organizations, we learned that some families are not seeing information and flyers on the Community Bulletin Board and in our weekly District eNews.
 In order to help get the word out about these programs, we’re going to offer limited flyer distribution a few times a year at Council Rock Primary School and French Road Elementary School.
 The deadlines for submission will be Oct.
-11, Jan.
-10, March 7, and May 9 and they would be distributed the following week.
+10, Jan.
+9, March 6, and May 8 and they would be distributed the following week.
 Flyers must be approved before they are dropped off at schools.
 Contact Communications Coordinator Dan Goldman at daniel_goldman@bcsd.org for approval and details on how many flyers to print and how to group them for classroom distribution.
 We will still post community information to the Community Bulletin Board and in the District eNews.

 Upcoming Events

-Learn More About Cub Scouts
+Learn About Scouting

 Brighton Farmers Market